exabrial/redex-sm/readme.md

 # redex-sm

-An improved Tomcat SessionManager that uses Redis via Jedis, with native encryption support
+An improved Tomcat SessionManager that uses Redis via Jedis, with native encryption support.
+Faster and lightweight compared to Redisson, updated and maintained as needed.

 ## Motivation